Rodainasabry99/EEE-RAS-ROS-26/Task_15/README.md

 ros2 topic echo /joint_states
 ```

-The published joint values changed according to the new joint positions.
+The joint values changed after moving the sliders in the Joint State Publisher GUI, confirming that the robot state was updated successfully.

 **Output**